 As of Monday 23 March, Burnett Foundation’s National and Regional offices have been temporarily closed.
 Our staff are still working remotely and can still be contacted if you need help.

 Over at Burnett Foundation they also monitoring the latest understandings and medical advice on how COVID-19 might affect people living with HIV – read more here.

 Due to the COVID-19 crisis and lockdown, New Zealand’s health system is under significant pressure and this may impact your ability to get PrEP at this time.

 Many sexual health clinics have temporarily suspended PrEP appointments – you should call them to check before turning up at their services.

 You may be able to get PrEP from a GP/family doctor but you will likely need to have your appointment via phone or video.

 To keep COVID-19 transmissions as low as possible, we are recommending not to engage in casual sex at this time.
 Consider whether you need PrEP during this time or can wait until the lockdown is lifted.

 Are you thinking about stopping taking PrEP during the lockdown?
 The current guidelines recommend to continue taking PrEP for 28 days since your last condomless sex before it can be discontinued.
 It is important to remember that HIV testing needs to be done prior to restarting PrEP.

 If you’re a man who has sex with men, you may be able to stop PrEP more quickly.
-Visit Ending HIV for more information.
+Visit Burnett Foundation for more information.